vishalvishukumar/Similar_Paper_Recommender/README.md

-# Similar_Paper_Recommender is powered by Semantic Scholar API
+# similar paper recommender is powered by Semantic Scholar API